ayoho/microprofile-starter/README.md

 # microprofile-starter

 Welcome to the MicroProfile starter application!
 This is a sample of what a basic microservice might look like.
-You can use this readme as a guide to walk you through this app and the technologies it uses.
+It uses Maven to build a basic REST microservice on Open Liberty.
+Not familiar with Maven?
+Never heard of REST?
+No problem.
+This readme is meant to walk you through these technologies and concepts so you can gain a basic understanding of what they are.

 ## Maven